 Lexile measures are based on two well-established predictors of how difficult a text is to comprehend: semantic difficulty (word frequency) and syntactic complexity (sentence length).
 In order to Lexile a book or article, the text is split into 125-word slices.
 Each slice is compared to the nearly 600-million word Lexile corpus – taken from a variety of sources and genres – and words in each sentence are counted.
 These calculations are put into the Lexile equation.
 Then, each slice’s resulting Lexile measure is applied to the Rasch psychometric model to determine the Lexile measure for the entire text.

 For example, books like "Arthur and the Recess Rookie" (370L), "Arthur Goes to Camp" (380L) and "Arthur, Clean Your Room!"
 (370L) fall within the Lexile Range of a typical second grader.
-These books have shorter sentences and words appear frequently.
+These books have shorter sentences and words that appear frequently.
 Conversely, books in the "Harry Potter" series (which measure between 880L and 950L), "Little Women" (1300L) and "Don Quixote" (1410L) contain longer sentences and more complex words.

 What is the Lexile Book Database and what can I do with it?

 Once you have a student's Lexile measure, you can search the Lexile Book Database to find books that are similar to the student's reading level.
 This database contains tens of thousands of fiction and nonfiction titles with Lexile measures.
 You can search by title or author, Lexile range or keywords, or ISBN.
-The Advanced Search feature allows you to search by the same basic parameters, plus Lexile codes, publisher, copyright year, doctype (fiction or nonfiction), reading series, book awards and developmental rating.
+The Advanced Search feature allows you to search by the same basic parameters, plus Lexile codes, publisher, copyright year, doctype (fiction or nonfiction), reading series, book awards, and developmental rating.